The Office

 “Mini cupcakes?
 As in the mini version of regular cupcakes?
 Which is already a mini version of cake?
 Honestly, where does it end with you people?” —Kevin Malone, Season 9: Dwight Christmas

-#4 Event Goals
+#4 Trade Show Goals

 “Finishing that 5K was the hardest thing I have ever had to do . . .
 That’s why everybody was applauding for me at the end, my guts and my heart.
 And while I eventually puked my guts out, I never puked my heart out.
 I’m very, very proud of that.” —Michael Scott, Season 4: Fun Run